Skip to main contentSkip to main content

 Yuki Tsunoda — 2022 season

-Yuki Tsunoda's 2022 season was characterized by flashes of raw speed often overshadowed by inconsistent performance and a challenging AlphaTauri AT03 in the new ground-effect era.
+Yuki Tsunoda's 2022 season with AlphaTauri was a sophomore year marked by flashes of pace, but ultimately hampered by reliability issues and a struggle for consistent points in the new ground-effect era.

 • 2022